pre-licensure Accelerated Bachelor of Science Degree in Nursing (pl-ABSN)

 - Self-evaluation and goal statement.

-All requirements are due by the end of the ﬁrst session unless otherwise indicated and/or required by a student’s leadership practicum.
-All proof/documentation must be on ﬁle within 90 days prior to the start of clinical practicum or CSP residency hours.
+All requirements are due by the end of the ﬁrst session unless otherwise indicated and/or required by a student’s clinical practicum site, the California Board of Registered Nursing and/or the San Diego Nursing and Allied Health Service-Education Consortium.
+All proof/documentation must be on ﬁle within 90 days prior to the start of clinical practicum courses.
+Students who do not start their clinical practicum courses due to incomplete certified background requirements will require a modified education plan, which may result in a program completion delay for up to one year.

 - Proof of annual negative Tuberculosis (TB) screening: